 *Every Thursday from now until Chicago Open Air gets here we will be releasing an article about a band playing the festival to get you familiar with them.*

-This week’s artist is Failure Anthem.
+This week’s artist is Code Orange.